Living with Wildlife and Preventing Wildlife Conflicts

 Most conflicts with wildlife can be resolved by making simple changes such as removing food attractants.
 Understanding wildlife behavior and their habits can help you appreciate and coexist with wildlife while reducing negative impacts.

-Although relocation is sometimes necessary, trapping and relocating wildlife is a last resort and only warranted if all other measures have failed and an animal becomes a threat.
-Removing one animal may only serve to open up territory for others to move in.
-Rather than getting your feathers ruffled, make simple accommodations to avoid wildlife conflicts then relax and enjoy the wonders of wildlife in your own backyard.
+Remember that removing one animal may serve to open up territory for others to move in.
+Consider making simple accommodations to avoid wildlife conflicts so you can relax and enjoy the wildlife in your backyard.

 FWC's Wildlife Assistance Program: Helping People Resolve Conflicts with Wildlife

 The FWC's Wildlife Assistance Program provides education, outreach, and technical assistance to citizens to help reduce human-wildlife conflict.
 Staff work with individuals and communities experiencing conflicts with wildlife to find sustainable resolutions and to develop strategies to coexist with native wildlife wherever possible.

 If you are experiencing conflicts with wildlife and you know which species is responsible, you may visit the FWC Species Profile for additional assistance and information.
 If you are unsure what animal may be causing the conflict or damage, or would prefer to speak directly with FWC Wildlife Assistance staff, please contact your FWC Regional Office to speak with a biologist.

 FWC Wildlife Assistance Biologists are available to assist you with alternative, non-lethal solutions to resolving human-wildlife conflicts, and can be reached at your local FWC Regional Office.